Introduction from the CEO

 - Communication and personal contact with the next link in the supply chain and their understanding of, and compliance with, our expectations;

 - Monitoring any incidents or allegations across our supply chains which conflict with our values.

 The effectiveness of the steps we have taken to ensure that there is no slavery or human trafficking in our supply chains is kept under annual review and further steps will be taken and recorded in the programme.

-This statement, approved by the Thesis Board, is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our Group’s slavery and human trafficking statement for the financial year ending 2018.
+This statement, approved by the Thesis Unit Trust Management Limited board of directors as both directors of that company and on behalf of the company as a member of TUTMAN LLP, is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our TUTMAN’s slavery and human trafficking statement for the financial year ending 2019.

 David Tyerman, CEO